elementary/website/docs/human-interface-guidelines.md

 #### Tooltips {#tool-buttons-tooltips}

 All Tool Buttons should have tooltips, since they do not contain a label.
 This assists users with disabilities as well as giving a translation for an unrecognized icon.
-Tooltips should be done in [sentence case](#sentence-case).
+Tooltips should be done in [sentence case](#sentence-case) without [terminating punctuation](#terminating-punctuation).

 Like text button labels, a tooltip should clearly describe what will happen when the button is pressed.